telerik/fiddler-everywhere-docs/get-started/quickstart-linux.md

 1. Enable the capturing of the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox and clicking **Save**.

-1. Back in the main Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing system HTTP(S) traffic.
+1. Back in the main Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing HTTP and HTTPS system traffic.

+That's it!
+Fiddler Everywhere will start immediately to capture all the traffic generated from any application that uses the operating system proxy settings.

->tip You could skip the system capturing configuration and directly use [the preconfigured browser capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
-The alternative is helpful in cases where the captured traffic is generated only from a browser, when you lack administrative right to install certificates and modify the system proxy, or in cases where third-party VPN and security tools are colliding with the Fiddler Everywhere proxy.
+>tip Fiddler Everywhere provides the [preconfigured browser-capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing), which enables you to skip the system capturing configuration from this step.
+The predefined browser-capturing option comes in handy when you generate captured traffic only from a browser, or lack administrative right to install certificates and to modify the system proxy, or when third-party VPNs and security tools are colliding with the Fiddler Everywhere proxy.

 ## Fiddling with the Traffic